choi8616/cse15l-lab-reports/lab-report-3/lab-report-3-week-6.md

 - Screenshot below demonstrates the usage of the alias to copy a file to my account using the alias
 - I created a example file `scpCopy.java` in my computer
-- Instead of typing in long commands, using the alias, I simply typed in `scp scpCopy.java ieng6:~/` to copy the file to the remote server
+- Instead of typing in long commands, I simply typed in `scp scpCopy.java ieng6:~/` to copy the file to the remote server
 - By logging into the server and using `ls`, it is proved that `scpCopy.java` file is successfully copied into my account in the server

 ![Image](scpCommand.png)